Financial integrity and reviews

 - Fail to report another employee for violating or strongly suspecting with reasonable evidence the violation of these items.

 With respect to financial matters, ASU adheres to the Code of Conduct for State of Arizona Employees Engaged in Accounting, Financial and Budgeting Activities.
-This code was issued by the State of Arizona – Arizona Department of Administration, General Accounting Office.
+The code was issued by the State of Arizona – Arizona Department of Administration, General Accounting Office.

 The university has a toll-free Ethics and Compliance Hotline operated by an outside vendor.
 Reports of suspected financial transgressions can be submitted to the Hotline (anonymously, if desired) by calling 1.877-SUN-DEVL (1-877-786-3385).
 For further information, visit the ASU Hotline page.